uniphier/uniphier-bl/README.md

   setup, it decompresses the appended BL2 image into the DRAM, then jumps to the BL2 entry.

-3. ARM Trusted Firmware BL2 (at EL3)
+3. TF-A BL2 (at EL3)

   This runs in the DRAM.
 It extracts more images from an image container called Firmware Image Package (FIP).
-If TBB is enabled, they are all authenticated by the standard mechanism of ARM Trusted Firmware.
-After loading all the images, it jumps to the BL31 entry.
+If TBB is enabled, they are all authenticated by the standard mechanism of TF-A.  After loading all the images, it jumps to the BL31 entry.

-4. ARM Trusted Firmware BL31 and more
+4. TF-A BL31 and more

-  See ARM Trusted Firmware documentation for further boot sequence.
+  See TF-A documentation for further boot sequence.

 Compile